srevenant/nginx-saas-regional/README.md

          --publish 8443:443 \
          nginx-ssl

+	docker-compose up

+	docker swarm deploy -c docker-compose.yml nginx

 ### Reference the docker-compose.xml

-You can bring in local volumes for customizability:
+You can bring in data volumes.

-    *:/etc/nginx/http.d
-    *:/etc/nginx/server.d
+# Todo:

+ * read-only with docker-compose